-Normal operation is the state of the machine when the machine control circuit is energized, the Run/Program keyswitch is in the Run () position, and the Automatic/Manual keyswitch is in the Automatic () position.
+Normal operation is the state of the machine when the machine control circuit is energized and the Run/Program keyswitch is in the Run position.
 The machine may be either idle (waiting to run a formula) or running.
 If the machine is idle, the message on the display will begin with "Run Formula" and include a formula number on the second line.